vuex-orm/plugin-axios/docs/api/request.md

 # Request

-The Request object is the foundation for the Vuex ORM Axios, and you can call many methods to perform api request.
-You can obtain Request instance by `api` method on the Model.
+The Request object is the foundation for the Vuex ORM Axios, and you can call many methods to perform an api request.
+You can obtain a Request instance by `api` method on the Model.

 ```js
 const request = User.api()